erenlifetime/erenlifetime/README.md

 # About Me
-hi my name is eren, i am twenty four years old and i am studying as a History Teacher at Amasya University. i have been studying hard for two years to learn Swift Language. i improve myself every day and i wanna be iOS Developer. i have no work experience with iOS.i would be very happy if you could help me find a job. if you are interested i will send my CV.
+hi my name is eren, i am twenty four years old. i graduated from history department. i have been studying hard for two years to learn Swift Language. i improve myself every day and i want to be iOS Developer. i have no work experience with iOS.i would be very happy if you could help me find a job. if you are interested i will send my CV.